AndrewLenz21/Dark-Light-mode-Switcher/README.md

 - **HTML**: Used to structure the content of the page and provide necessary elements.
 - **CSS**: Used to define the visual styles of the page and switch them based on the selected mode.
 - **JavaScript**: Used to handle the switcher logic and toggle between light and dark modes.
-- **Cookies or Local Storage**: Used to store the selected mode configuration and maintain persistence across the page.

 ## How to Use the Project